material-components/material-components-flutter/docs/components/nav_drawer.md

 For more guidance on writing labels, go to our page on how to write a good accessibility label.

 ## Anatomy

+The following is a navigation drawer anatomy diagram:

 ![Navigation drawer anatomy](assets/nav_drawer/NavDrawer-anatomy.png)